The Parametric Closure Problem: Introduction

-As well as the obvious applications of this formulation to real-world problems with time-varying but predictable data (such as rush-hour route planning), parametric optimization problems have another class of applications, to \emph{bicriterion optimization}.
-In bicriterion problems, each input has two numbers associated with it, that can be summed over the elements of a candidate solution.
-For instance, these two numbers might be the $x$ and $y$ coordinates of points in the plane, the mean and variance of a normal distribution, an initial investment cost and expected profit of a business opportunity, or the cost and log-likelihood of failure of a communications link.
-The goal is to find a solution that optimizes a nonlinear combination of these two sums of values, such as the distance from the origin, probability of exceeding a given threshold, percentage return on investment (the ratio of total profit to total investment cost), or cost-reliability ratio.
-Many natural bicriterion problems can be expressed as finding the maximum of a quasiconvex function of the two sums (a function whose lower level sets are convex sets) or equivalently as finding the minimum of a quasiconcave function of the two sums.
-When this is the case, the optimal solution can always be obtained as one of the solutions of a parametric problem, defined by re-interpreting the two numbers associated with each input element as the slope and $y$-intercept of a linear parametric function~\cite{Kat-IEICE-92,CarEpp-SWAT-06}.
+As well as the obvious applications of parametric optimization to real-world problems with time-varying but predictable data (such as rush-hour route planning), parametric optimization problems have another class of applications, to \emph{bicriterion optimization}.
+In bicriterion problems, each input element has two numbers associated with it.
+A solution value is obtained by summing the first number for each selected element, separately summing the second number for each selected element, and evaluating a nonlinear combination of these two sums.
+For instance, each element's two numbers might be interpreted as the $x$ and $y$ coordinates of a point in the plane associated with the element, and we might wish to find the solution whose summed $x$ and $y$ coordinates give a point as close to the origin as possible.
+The two numbers might represent the mean and variance of a normal distribution, and we might wish to optimize some function of the summed distribution.
+The two numbers on each element might represent an initial investment cost and expected profit of a business opportunity, and we might wish to find a feasible combination of opportunities that maximizes the return on investment.
+Or, the two numbers might represent the cost and log-likelihood of failure of a communications link, and we might wish to find a low-cost communications network with high probability of success.
+Many natural bicriterion optimization problems of this type can be expressed as finding the maximum of a \emph{quasiconvex function} of the two sums (a function whose lower level sets are convex sets) or equivalently as finding the minimum of a quasiconcave function of the two sums.
+When this is the case, the optimal solution can always be obtained as one of the solutions of a parametric problem on only one variable, defined by re-interpreting the two numbers associated with each input element as the slope and $y$-intercept of a linear function that gives the weight of that element (a single number) as a function of the parameter~\cite{Kat-IEICE-92,CarEpp-SWAT-06}.
 In this way, any algorithm for solving a parametric optimization problem can also be used to solve bicriterion versions of the same type of optimization problem.
+Even though the bicriterion problem might combine its two numbers in a nonlinear way, the corresponding parametric problem uses linearly varying edge weights.

+In this paper we formulate and provide the first study of the \emph{parametric closure problem}, the natural parametric variant of a classical optimization problem, the \emph{maximum closure problem}~\cite{Pic-MS-76,Hoc-MS-04}.